originalmattrandall/react-to-do/README.md

 If you dont have a to do app, then you havnt completed learning a new front end language!

-Application set up using React hooks to handle its internal state.
+- Application set up using React hooks to handle its internal state.

+- Currently no back end system in place to hold to do items (something to add in the future)

 ## Features